-If you are worried that someone you love is suffering from addiction to painkillers, you can watch for the following behaviors:
+If you are worried that someone you love is struggling with addiction to painkillers, you can watch for the following behaviors:

-Painkiller addiction cannot be conquered alone.
-If your loved one is demonstrating several of the behaviors listed above, consider contacting a drug addiction professional for help planning an intervention and securing a place in a treatment program.
+Painkiller addiction cannot be conquered alone, but it can be defeated.
+If your loved one is demonstrating several of the behaviors listed above, consider contacting a drug addiction professional for help assessing your loved one’s painkiller use, planning an intervention and securing a place in a treatment program.

-Addiction treatment addresses both the physical and mental sides of painkiller abuse and helps patients identify and overcome destructive thinking patterns, develop positive coping skills, and ultimately achieve long term recovery.
+Addiction treatment addresses both the physical and mental health sides of painkiller abuse.
+It helps patients identify and overcome destructive thought patterns, develop positive coping skills and ultimately achieve long term recovery.

 If you or someone you love is addicted to painkillers, please don’t hesitate to dial our toll-free number today at 877-345-3357.
-We can connect you to the drug rehab treatment you need for recovery.
-Don’t waste another day on abusing painkillers.
-Call us now.
+We can connect you to the drug rehab treatment you need.

 Integrated Treatment of Substance Abuse & Mental Illness